edersonbrilhante/lab-builder-demo/README.md

 The lab builder has a feature to stop and start ec2 instances to avoid wastage in the cloud.

-> :warning: **This will make the terraform state to be of sync with AWS**: Run `make lab-deploy` after start the lab instances, in order to update the lab configuration.
+> :warning: **This will make the terraform state to be of sync with AWS**: Run `make lab-deploy` after starting the lab instances, in order to update the lab configuration.

 Steps: